-Step Into Victorian Britain at York Castle Museum
+Step Inside A Victorian Sweet Shop at York Castle Museum

 Learn About Yorkshire Turf Cakes

 Yorkshire turf cakes were once an alternative to bread.
 Looking at the museum’s Yorkshire farmhouse range, you’ll discover they were baked over a ‘jetling’, a special lidded pan and cooked over a turf fire.
 They were buttered and served with thick rashers of ham and eggs.
 By the end of the nineteenth century, they became sweeter and contained sugar, currants and sultanas.
 The famous Fat Rascal scones served at Bettys Cafe Tea Rooms are said to have been inspired by the turf cake.

 See Shackleton’s Cocoa Tin

 One of the displays in the museum is a Rowntree’s cocoa tin that has been on an epic journey.
 It was taken to the Antarctic by explorer Ernest Shackleton in 1909.
 The York-made cocoa was one of the unused goods brought back by Shackleton after his failed attempt to reach the South Pole in 1908-9.

 - Buy a York Pass to include entry to the York Castle Museum and other attractions in the city

 - Visit Clifford’s Tower opposite the museum which is managed by the Landmark Trust